pschachte/wybe/WYBE.md

     output.
 In this case, the function is run "backwards", working from the result to determine the output arguments.
 So the value of the function must be supplied by the context in which it is called, and then the function is called to produce the values for the outputs.
+One common use of this form is for [*pattern matching*](#pattern-matching) (accessing the members of a data structure).

   - A call where one or more arguments are input/outputs (prefixed with `!`), and all others, if any, are inputs.
 This form of expression is itself